Squamish is a picturesque town in British Columbia, Canada, known for its stunning natural beauty and outdoor recreational opportunities.

 Winter Activities

-- Snowshoeing – There are five marked snowshoeing trails as well as access to endless terrain if you are equipped for the backcountry.
+- Snowshoeing – There are five marked snowshoeing trails and access to endless terrain if you are equipped for the backcountry.

 - Tubing – with four lanes of varying sliding levels, the old-fashioned tube park offers sliding fun for all ages.